stakewise/js-sdk/packages/stakewise-methods/README.md

   const {
-    swiseTokenBalance, // BigNumber with amount of SWISE stakedTokenBalance, // BigNumber with amount of sETH2 rewardTokenBalance, // BigNumber with amount of rETH2 nativeTokenBalance, // BigNumber with amount of ETH } = balances
+    swiseTokenBalance, // BigNumber with amount of SWISE stakedTokenBalance, // BigNumber with amount of staked tokens (e.g. sETH2) rewardTokenBalance, // BigNumber with amount of rETH2 nativeTokenBalance, // BigNumber with amount of ETH } = balances